PopicLab/insilicoSV/docs/use_cases.md

 (In this case, other unconstrained dispersions of the SV will then be interchromosomal).

 ### Example 6 - Interchromosomal Dispersions and Interchromosomal Periods
-You can use the `interchromosomal_period` flag to control how an SV is dispersed across chromosomes.
+You can use the `interchromosomal` and `interchromosomal_period` flags to control how an SV is dispersed across chromosomes.
-By default, this value is None, which means the SV is intrachromosomal (it stays on the same chromosome).
+By default, `interchromosomal` is False, which means the SV is intrachromosomal (it stays on the same chromosome).

 #### Understanding the `interchromosomal_period` Flag
+The `interchromosomal_period` flag gives you fine-grained control over which chromosomes are affected by an interchromosomal SV.

-- `interchromosomal_period=0`: Each dispersion of the SV will switch chromosome.
+- `interchromosomal_period=0`: This is the default.
+Each dispersion of the SV will switch chromosome.
 This ensures that every part of the SV is placed on a different chromosome than the last.

-- `interchromosomal_period > 1`: This creates a cycle of dispersions among a specific number of different chromosomes.
+- `interchromosomal_period > 0`: This creates a cycle of dispersions among a specific number of different chromosomes.
 The first `interchromosomal_period` dispersions will each be placed on a new, unique chromosome.
 Any subsequent dispersions will then cycle back through these same chromosomes in the order they were first visited creating a cycle.

-- `interchromosomal_period=1` or `interchromosomal_period=null`: This is the default.
-The cycle involves only one chromosome, the SV will behave as if it were intrachromosomal.

 - List of Integers (e.g., [2, 3]): You can provide a list of two integers to define a range.
 For each SV in the variant set, a random `interchromosomal_period` value will be chosen from this range.

-- The default value is `None`, meaning that the SV is intrachromosomal.
+##### Key Considerations for Interchromosomal Dispersions
+- `Unbounded Lengths`: When defining interchromosomal dispersions, their lengths must be unbounded (specified as [null, null]).
+- Simplified Syntax: If you provide a non-null `interchromosomal_period` value in your configuration, the SV will automatically be treated as `interchromosomal`, even if the `interchromosomal` flag is not explicitly set to True.
+- If `interchromosomal_period=0`, a chromosome can be repeated, however a dispersion is ensured to connect two different chromosomes.

+#### Example scenario: Cycling between Chromosomes
 The provided YAML code defines a variant set that places cycles of templated insertions across chromosomes.
 ```yaml
 reference: "{path}/{to}/ref.fa"